web-infra-dev/rspack/README.md

 This repo has adopted the ByteDance Open Source Code of Conduct.
 Please check [Code of Conduct](./CODE_OF_CONDUCT.md) for more details.

+## Community

+Come chat with us on [Discord](https://discord.gg/79ZZ66GH9E)!
+Rspack team and Rspack users are active there, and we're always looking for contributions.

 ## Links

 | Name                                                                                    | Description                                                                 |